-Shanghai-backed developer Hengyi is paying Peninsula Health a speculated $17.5 million for a vacant hospital occupying a spectacular waterfront site within Mt Eliza’s valuable Golden Mile.
+Shanghai-backed developer Hengyi is paying Peninsula Health a speculated $17.5 million for a vacant hospital on a waterfront site in Mt Eliza’s Golden Mile.

-The 3.4 hectare parcel at 33 Jacksons Road, overlooking Canadian Bay, is now mooted to make way for a series of residential-based schemes – anticipated to include apartments, townhouses and standalone homes.
+The 3.4 hectare parcel at 33 Jacksons Road, overlooking Canadian Bay, is expected to make way for apartments, townhouses and standalone homes.

 This marks the property’s first change in use since the 1930s when it opened as the orthopaedic branch of the Royal Children’s Hospital.

-Later, it treated patients with polio and tuberculosis, then, in the 1970s, was converted into a nursing home.
+Later, it treated patients with polio and tuberculosis, then, in the 1970s, was converted to a nursing home.

-Most recently branded The Mount Eliza Centre, 33 Jacksons Road was last occupied by Peninsula Health, which, along with Victoria’s Department of Health & Human Services, was the vendor.
+Most recently branded The Mount Eliza Centre, 33 Jacksons Rd was occupied by Peninsula Health, which, along with Victoria’s Department of Health & Human Services, was the vendor.

 Included in the sale are heritage protected buildings, some which the marketing agents promoted for their potential to be reconfigured as, amongst other things, part of an aged care complex or boutique hotel.